RamblingCookieMonster/Dots/README.md

 * `Services` i.e. Active Directory, not NTDS
 * `Service composition` i.e. what servers or services make up a service
 * `Service dependencies` i.e. what servers and services does a service depend on

+We take all this information, and connect the dots with Neo4j and some sloppy code

 ## How do I get Started?